dhbmarcos/data-relay/doc/info.md

-# Diagrams Legend
+# Documentation Definitions

+The definition above are used in all documentation.

-- The diagrams is conform SysML standard.
+- The diagrams are conform SysML standard (https://sysml.org/)
 - Sketched diagrams indicate view not implemented.

     ![](legend-not-implemented.svg)